About Me

 My Erdős number is 3.
 Imon Banerjee —> Diego Klabjan —> Criag A. Tovey —> Paul Erdős.

-Summer 2025: Spring and Summer of 2025 went really quickly working on two statistical problems on regenerating Markov chains.
-One of them was spent on exploring the m-out-of-n counterpart of an interesting phenomenon for the Edgeworth expansion of Bootstrapped Studentized sample quantiles first documented by Hall and Marting.
-Along the way, we also proved guarantees beyond i.i.d. data, namely when it is generated from a regenrating Markov chain.
-This paper was accepted at NeurIPS 2025 (arxiv).
+Spring and Summer of 2025 went really quickly working on two statistical problems on regenerating Markov chains.
+One of them was spent on exploring the m-out-of-n counterpart of an interesting phenomenon for the Edgeworth expansion of Bootstrapped Studentized sample quantiles first documented by Hall and Martin .
+Along the way, we also proved guarantees beyond i.i.d. data, namely when it is generated from a regenerating Markov chain.
+This paper was accepted at NeurIPS 2025 (arXiv).

 We also derived a new method for offline change point detection (preprint) when the data arrives from a regenerating Markov chain.
 I am pretty excited about this work, especially since we have found a mixed integer linear program to efficiently solve this objective, which is quite different from existing methods like PELT or Binary Segmentation.
 Along the way, we also found out that Bennett-type inequalities for the empirical suprema of Markov chains have been an open problem for nearly 2 decades now!!!